1. Tournament Lakes are off limits beginning 12:01 AM on the day of the

 25. Registering for tournaments.
 The following procedure will be used beginning in

-You can register by using the club website forum Boater/Non Boater section and in the
+You must register by using the club website forum Boater/Non Boater section in the

-you can register by calling the President.
+section under the tournament’s heading.
 This registration must be completed

 by the meeting when the boat numbers will be drawn.
 At the meetings prior to the

 tournaments, the numbers will be drawn for all tournaments that are scheduled